8:00-12:008:00-12:008:00-12:008:00-11:00Return to Transition to In-Person Learning Page

 TEST NOT PERFORMED (TNP) RESULT

 On rare occasions, test samples sent to the laboratory may produce a “Test Not Performed” result.
 When this occurs, it may be because the test sample was damaged during transportation, was contaminated, had debris that interfered with processing, or did not contain enough genetic material to return a result.
-In such cases, a member of HHS will notify parents or staff of a TNP result and help to arrange a follow-up COVID-19 test.
+In such cases, a member of the SPS COVID-19 Testing Team will notify parents or staff of a TNP result and help to arrange a follow-up COVID-19 test.

 How will positive cases in the classroom/school be communicated?